-There’s this marketer I take really seriously, so when I started optimising LinkedIn, I decided to find her and connect cus you know, meaningful connections and all that shit.
+There’s a digital marketer I admire very much.
+And when I started optimising LinkedIn, I decided to find her and connect because you know, meaningful connections.
 What a disappointment.
 The photo she had on there was from at least 10 years ago

 probably when she was young and dumb.
 I’d talk about the details on the profile except they was nothing there.

 This person was #killinit on Twitter, Instagram and Facebook but somehow didn’t think LinkedIn was worth it.
 It goes to show how much millennials are sleeping on LinkedIn.